milkbottledude/woodlands-jb_tracker/README.md

 7   plt.legend()
 8   plt.show()
 ```
-First I created a list of 7 colors (Line 2), one for each day of the week.
-The columns in the table are the days of the week, so I iterate over them using a 'for' loop in Line 3.
+First I created a list of 7 colors (Line 2), one for each day of the week 🗓️.
+The columns in the table are the days of the week, so I iterate over them using a 'for' loop 🔁 (Line 3).

 Line 1 and 6 work together to select a different line colour for different days, with Line 6 increasing 'd' by 1 after every column value (day) is iterated over.

 In Line 5, the average congestion area (y axis) is plotted against the 24 hour times of a day (x-axis).
 The label and line color is changed accordingly with days[d] and color[d] as 'd' increments.

-Finally, Line 7 adds a legend to tell the line graphs apart as you can see in the top right of the figure above, and Line 8 outputs the final product.
+Finally, Line 7 adds a legend to tell the line graphs apart 📈📉 as you can see in the top right of the figure above, and Line 8 outputs the final product.

 insert many colorful lines jpeg here

 Fig 3.8: Coloured line graphs of congestion area against time of day

-, but it gives a general idea of how congestion varies against time for the different days.
+Pretty messy, but it gives a general idea of how congestion varies against time 🕒 for the different days.

 The graph aligns with some common knowledge of the causeway, such as:

-- presence of jam from 1900 to 2300 for only Fridays, as that is the period after work when people want to spend the weekend in Johor
+- presence of jam from 1900 to 2300 for only Fridays, as that is the period after work when people want to spend the weekend in Johor 🥳
-- large spike in jam on Saturday mornings for people that are not willing to go to Johor immediately after work on Friday, but still want to spend some weekend time in Johor
+- large spike in jam 📈 on Saturday mornings for people that are not willing to go to Johor immediately after work on Friday, but still want to spend some weekend time in Johor
+  (Update: Afterwards, I found out that some muslims practice a Fri-Sat weekend instead of the traditional Sat-Sun, which could also explain the large influx of people going into Johor on Sat - probably Malaysian citizens who spent their weekend in SG returning home)

 However, its interesting to note that there is not much jam on Sundays.
 My assumption was that both days of the week would have the roads to Johor jammed up, but I guess people aren't as willing to go to Johor on Sunday compared to Saturday.

-On the contrary, the road to Woodlands may be congested due to people coming back to SG after going to Johor on Saturday/Friday.
+On the contrary, the road to Woodlands may be congested due to people coming back to SG after going to Johor on Saturday/Friday 🚗💨

 Let's try bar graphs next.
 The plot containing line graphs for every day of the week is a little too cramped for my liking, so for the bar graphs I'll be plotting on separate axes.